Earn Your High School Diploma in Ohio

 Passing the GED tests leads to the Ohio High School Equivalence Diploma.
-The GED covers math, social studies, reading, science and writing; an essay is also required.
-You need to obtain a total score of at least 2,250 with no less than 410 on any individual exam.
+The GED covers four subjects: math, social studies, science and language arts.
+You need to obtain a total score of at least 580 with no less than 145 on any individual exam.

 Eligibility for the GED tests

-In Ohio, test candidates must be 19 years old.
-Individuals between the ages of 16 and 18 may take the test by having a superintendent or principal from their most recent school district complete an age waiver form.
-The GED application must be completed online.
-You may pay the registration fee online or print and mail your application and payment.
+In Ohio, test candidates must be 18 years old.
+Individuals between the ages of 16 and 18 may take the test after having a superintendent or principal from their most recent school district complete a withdrawal form.
+Test takers who are 16 or 17 will also need to submit an age waiver form.
+The GED application must be completed online or by phone.
 Forms, age exemptions and fee information may be found on the Ohio Department of Education website.

 Preparing for the Exams

 GED practice tests and preparation classes are available for Ohio residents at local adult learning centers, public schools and community colleges.
-Center locations are available on the state's Education Department website or on the Ohio Literacy Network website.
-Online and home preparation aids are also available on the ACE website, PBS literacy link and the KET adult learning website.
+Center locations are available on the state's Education Department website.
+Online and home preparation aids are also available on the PBS Literacy Link and the KET adult learning website.

-Students entering an adult program must be at least 16 years old, not enrolled in school and must not have a high school diploma.
-Students who were expelled from school or referred to the Ohio Department of Youth Services need to be 18 years old.
+Students entering an adult program must be at least 22 years old, not enrolled in school and must not have a high school diploma.
 They must also be residents of the district where they want to attend adult school.